-(2) The City Surplus Reserve is treated as an liability; it represents the City's prior excess contributions due to the difference between the actual versus the estimated contributions for 2015/2016.
-This difference is taken into account in developing the contribution rate requirement for 2017/2018.
+(2) The City Surplus Reserve is treated as a liability; it represents the City's prior excess contributions due to the difference between the actual versus the estimated contributions for 2016/2017.
+This difference is taken into account in developing the contribution rate requirement for 2018/2019.